yussufsh/deploy-ibm-cloud-private/docs/deploy-powervc-terraform.md

 =======
 This Terraform module will perform a simple IBM Cloud Private (ICP) deployment.
 By default, it will install the Community Edition, but you can also configure it to install the Enterprise Edition as well.
 It is currently setup to deploy an ICP master node (also serves as the boot, proxy, and management node) and a user-configurable number of ICP worker nodes.
 This module serves as a simple way to provision an ICP cluster within your infrastructure.

+For provisioning on OpenStack environment please look at [Deploy in Openstack using Terraform](deploy-openstack-terraform.md)

 Pre-requisites
 ------------
-* Get access to an OpenStack (or PowerVC) server instance.
+* Get access to a PowerVC server instance.
 * If the default SSH user is not the root user, the default user must have password-less sudo access.
 * Install [Terraform](https://www.terraform.io/downloads.html) on your workstation.
 * Refer to ICP documentation for installation pre-requisites. https://www.ibm.com/support/knowledgecenter/en/SSBS6K/product_welcome_cloud_private.html